 I love these foxy ankle boots, not just for being stylish and cruelty free, but because I’ve seen so many similar shoes in High Street stores.
 Yet again it shows that anything mainstream fashion can do, ethical fashion can do better.
 These lovely ladies are available from Bourgeois Boheme at a very wallet-friendly price of £35.
 As well as being free of animal products they’re made with organic cotton.

 So plastic is slightly questionable in eco terms, and you could argue oil isn’t completely animal free (be it that the animals died millions of years ago – look there are some pretty strict vegans out there!).
 However these boots are recycled from old shoes, and the waste and the water in the factory that makes them is also reused.
 And just look at them – are they not beautiful?
 Available for a mere £78 from Fashion Conscious.

 These ballet pumps are part of Gucci’s Sustainable Sole range.
 As well as being free from animal products they’re made with bio-degradable plastic.
 Of course, bio-degradable isn’t the same as recycled, but it’s a step in the right direction and an impressive move for a major brand.
 Available to buy from end of June onwards.

 Pumps can get a little boring, but these t-bars add a bit of fabulousness to your average flat.
 Created by New York designer Cri de Coeur, these shoes are vegan and made with responsible manufacturers.
 Available from Fashion Conscious for a slightly heavy £75.
 Also available in shocking pink, if that’s your thing.

 Last but not least are these seriously awesome court shoes from Beyond Skin.
-Made using printed hemp and vegan suede, these stunning shoes are non-exploitative to animals, humans and the planet.
-They don’t seem to be available on the Beyond Skin website, but can be had for £65 from the Neon Collective.
+Made using printed hemp and vegan suede, these stunning men and ladies shoes are non-exploitative to animals, humans and the planet.
+They don’t seem to be available on the Beyond Skin website but can be had for £65 from the Neon Collective.